micahwoods/atcweb3/content/post/om246-and-soil-bulk-density/index.md

 To find the bulk density ($\rho_{i}$) for depth $i$ of the rootzone, I use this equation that assumes[^2] the organic material at depth $i$, represented as ($OM_{i}$), has a bulk density of 0.22 kg/m<sup>3</sup> and the sand at depth $i$ has a bulk density of 1.56 kg/m<sup>3</sup>.

 [^2]: I believe these are the same values used in McCoy's [organic matter management tool](https://buckeyeturf.osu.edu/organicmattertool).
+You will find many more useful equations in the documentation for that tool.

 $$\rho_{i} = \frac{100}{\frac{OM_{i}}{0.22} + \frac{100 - OM_{i}}{1.56}} $$